 - Act quick: If you lose your keys or they are stolen, don’t wait around.
 Get a new set of car locks fitted as soon as possible.
 The same goes for a broken window – because while a bag taped to the frame might keep your backseat dry, it’s no match for thieves looking for access.

 In the event that your car is stolen or broken into, you should report it to your local Garda Station immediately.
-Make sure you have your vehicle’s registration number, make and model, and colour to hand, to make the process as efficient as possible.
-Remember to ask the Gardaí for a reference number, as your insurance company may ask for this – and once you’ve made your report to Gardaí, get in touch with your insurance company who’ll walk you through the next steps.
+Make sure you have your vehicle’s registration number, make and model, and colour at hand, to make the process as efficient as possible.
+Remember to ask the Gardaí for a reference number, as your car insurance company may ask for this – and once you’ve made your report to Gardaí, get in touch with your insurance company who’ll walk you through the next steps.
+Don’t forget to check your car insurance policy to ensure you are covered for car theft.

 For more ways to look after your car check out our top three things to know about car maintenance.